somerville-neighborhood-council/somervilleneighborhoodcouncil.org/index.md

 ---
 ## What is the Neighborhood Council?

-**The redevelopment that will transform our neighborhood is just beginning.** Residents, business people, and city officials have been working together to plan a Neighborhood Council to influence this transformation.
+**The redevelopment that will transform our neighborhood is just beginning.** Residents, business people, and city officials have been working together to create a Neighborhood Council to influence this transformation.

 [This presentation](https://docs.google.com/presentation/d/1Zg0cbAL8Zn12frl1hJm0Oea_zTw3LIJonKnc3XzIJFM/edit#slide=id.p) provides an overview of the Working Group and the decisons made so far.